This program offers a jam-packed interactive activity-based experience.

 12 minutes: Model Bluenose Launch

 The purpose of this activity is to the students learn about the birth of this Canadian icon.
-This is a demonstration that get the entire class involved – loud cheering is a MUST!
+This is a demonstration that gets the entire class involved – loud cheering is a MUST!

 30 minutes: Bluenose as a Fishing Schooner Activity

 The purpose of this activity is to have the students step aboard the Theresa E. Connor and learn about the fishing career of Bluenose.
-To see the simple machine used to make this labour jobs a little lighter.
+To see the simple machines used to make this labor intense job a little lighter.
 This activity is also intended for the students to think about how technology has changed the fishery.

 15 minutes: The Race Timeline Activity

 The purpose of this fun self-directed activity is to have the students learn using images about Bluenose’s racing career.

 The purpose of this activity is to showcase the uniqueness of a fishing schooner also being a show boat.
 This activity is led by the students, they will have to work together to have success.